qbazd/mlock/README.md

 Library is designed to work in multiprocess/multihost environment to lock many resources for shared and exclusive use at once for processing.
 One resource can be locked by many processes for reading, but only one process can lock resource for writting while no other process reads.
 One process can hold only one set of locks at a time.

+- Very important notes:

+Many resources are locked at the same time for simple deadlock avoidence.

 Config
 ------